lmarzen/qmk_firmware/keyboards/neo/neo65_trimode/readme.md

    * UART3_RX is on PC11

+## What battery charging circuit is present?
+A TP4056 IC is onboard which is used for battery charging and management.

 ## Reference Material
 The following shouldn't be upstreamed but I've included documentation relevant for porting in the repo to have everything in a single place.